org-roam/org-roam-ui/.github/ISSUE_TEMPLATE/enhancement.md

 ---
 name: Enhancement
 about: Suggest a small enhancement for org-roam-ui.
-This isn't so much new functionality as much as it is making current functionality a little bit better, such as descreasing the font size of some element, or trying to make a certain component more performant.
+This isn't so much new functionality as much as it is making current functionality a little bit better.
 title: "[ENH]"
 labels: enhancement
 assignees: ''